The motivic anabelian geometry of local heights on abelian varieties: The main theorem ( -adic version)

 \section{The main theorem ($p$-adic version)}

 With the assembled theory of the preceding sections, we are now able to exactly translate the proof of theorem \ref{thm:main_theorem_l-adic} to give a proof of its $p$-adic analogue, theorem \ref{thm:main_theorem_p-adic}.
-Let us fix an abelian variety $A/K$, and let us denote by $(L,\tilde0)$ a pair of a varying line line bundle $L/A$ and a basepoint $\tilde0\in L^\times(K)$ in the complement $L^\times=L\setminus0$ of the zero section lying over $0\in A(K)$.
+Let us fix an abelian variety $A/K$, and let us denote by $(L,\tilde0)$ a pair of a varying line bundle $L/A$ and a basepoint $\tilde0\in L^\times(K)$ in the complement $L^\times=L\setminus0$ of the zero section lying over $0\in A(K)$.
 We will write $U/\Q_p$ for the $\Q_p$-pro-unipotent fundamental group of $L^\times$ based at $\tilde0$.

-As in section \ref{s:main_theorem_l-adic}, $U$ is a $G_K$-equivariant central extension arising from the fibration sequence $(\G_m,1)\hookrightarrow(L^\times,\tilde0)\twoheadrightarrow(A,0)$.
+As in section \ref{c:main_theorem_l-adic}, $U$ is a $G_K$-equivariant central extension arising from the fibration sequence $(\G_m,1)\hookrightarrow(L^\times,\tilde0)\twoheadrightarrow(A,0)$.

-By theorem \ref{thm:local_constancy_of_Kummer_maps_p-adic}, all the groups involved are de Rham, so that by corollary \ref{cor:long_exact_seqs_of_quotients} we have an exact sequence Since $\H^1_g$ and $\H^1_e$ agree for the Tate module of an abelian variety, the final term vanishes, which implies by the usual dimension formulae for abelian local Bloch--Kato Selmer groups that the first term vanishes too, and thus the middle map $\H^1_{g/e}(G_K,\Q_p(1))\actsarrow\H^1_{g/e}(G_K,U(\Q_p))$ is bijective.
-Since by theorem \ref{thm:local_constancy_of_Kummer_maps_p-adic} the image of the non-abelian Kummer map is contained in $\H^1_g$, we have a well-defined composite where the final isomorphism arises from the explicit description of the local Bloch--Kato Selmer groups of $\Q_p(1)$.
+By \cite[Theorem~1.4(1)]{me:local_constancy}, all the groups involved are de Rham, so that by corollary \ref{cor:long_exact_seqs_of_quotients} we have an exact sequence Since $\H^1_g$ and $\H^1_e$ agree for the Tate module of an abelian variety, the final term vanishes, which implies by the usual dimension formulae for abelian local Bloch--Kato Selmer groups that the first term vanishes too, and thus the middle map $\H^1_{g/e}(G_K,\Q_p(1))\rightarrow\H^1_{g/e}(G_K,U(\Q_p))$ is bijective.
+We know e.g.\ by \cite[Theorem~1.2]{me:local_constancy} that the image of the non-abelian Kummer map is contained in $\H^1_g$, so we have a well-defined composite where the final isomorphism arises from the explicit description of the local Bloch--Kato Selmer groups of $\Q_p(1)$.